 - 50 vanilla wafers, crushed if desired, plus a few whole wafers for decoration

-- 1. Place the egg yolks in a heatproof bowl and whisk just enough to combine them
+- Place the egg yolks in a heatproof bowl and whisk just enough to combine them.

-- 2. Combine the sugar, cornstarch, and salt in a medium saucepan over medium heat.
+- In a medium saucepan over medium heat, combine the sugar, cornstarch, and salt.
 Carefully add the milk to the pan, whisking constantly until the mixture starts to thicken, about 8 minutes.
 Do not let the pudding come to a full rolling boil, just a wee gentle simmer.
-Immediately remove the pan from the heat.
+Immediately remove the pan from the heat when the mixture thickens.

-- 4. While the pudding cools, beat the cream with a stand mixer or handheld mixer until light and fluffy.
+- While the pudding cools, beat the cream with a stand mixer or handheld mixer until light and fluffy.
 Do not overbeat.
 Gently fold in the confectioners’ sugar and the remaining 1/2 teaspoon vanilla.

 - Peel the bananas, cut them into 1/2 inch slices, sprinkle them with lemon juice, and gently toss to coat.